saaay71/spark-LSH/README.md

-# Locality Sensitive Hashing (LSH) using Spark for clustering
+# Locality Sensitive Hashing (LSH) using Spark for Clustering

 to be updated.